jdx/mise/README.md

 A more typical usage of direnv would be to set some arbitrary environment variables, or add unrelated binaries to PATH.
 In these cases, rtx will not interfere with direnv.

-As mentioned in the Quick Start, it is important to make sure that `rtx activate` is called after `direnv hook` in the shell rc file. rtx overrides some of the internal direnv state (`DIRENV_DIFF`) so calling direnv first gives rtx the opportunity to make those changes to direnv's state.
+As mentioned in the Quick Start, calling `eval "$(rtx env -s bash)"` will add rtx runtimes into an .envrc file.
+This is useful for `layout python` which should be using the rtx python version.
+This isn't necessary unless the envrc needs access to a runtime.

 ### rtx inside of direnv (`use rtx` in `.envrc`)

-If you do encounter issues with `rtx activate`, or just want to use direnv in an alternate way, this is a simpler setup that's less likely to cause issues.
+If you do encounter issues with `rtx activate`, or just want to use direnv in an alternate way, this is a simpler setup that's less likely to cause issues—at the cost of functionality.

 To do this, first use `rtx` to build a `use_rtx` function that you can use in `.envrc` files: